qase-tms/qase-javascript/qase-playwright/README.md

 ## Requirements

-We maintain the reporter on LTS versions of Node.
-You can find the current versions by following the [link](https://nodejs.org/en/about/releases/)
+We maintain the reporter on [LTS versions of Node.js](https://nodejs.org/en/about/releases/).

 `@playwright/test >= 1.16.3`